-Derivative financial instruments classified within Level 2 of the fair value hierarchy are recorded at fair value using external broker-dealer quotations or option pricing models that utilize a variety of inputs that are a combination of quoted prices and market-corroborated inputs.
-Derivative financial instruments are classified as at fair value through the consolidated statements of income (loss).
+Derivative financial instruments classified within Level 2 of the fair value hierarchy are recorded at fair value using external broker-dealer quotations corroborated by option pricing models or option pricing models that utilize a variety of inputs that are a combination of quoted prices and market-corroborated inputs.
+Derivative financial instruments are classified as at fair value through the consolidated statements of income.

-Convertible Debentures
+CMGP Convertible Debentures

-Convertible debentures issued by Osisko and now an obligation of Canadian Malartic GP are reported at fair value and classified within Level 3 of the fair value hierarchy and constitute contracts which may result in the payment of cash and issuance of publicly-traded shares.
+On June 30, 2015, the negotiated early settlement of all of the senior unsecured convertible debentures issued by Osisko and subsequently an obligation of Canadian Malartic GP (the "CMGP Convertible Debentures") was completed.
+The CMGP Convertible Debentures were reported at fair value and classified within Level 3 of the fair value hierarchy and constituted contracts which resulted in the payment of cash and the issuance of publicly-traded shares.
 Fair value was calculated with consideration given to the influence of a variety of inputs including quoted market prices and interest rates.
-Convertible debentures are included in the current portion of long-term debt line item in the consolidated balance sheets.
+CMGP Convertible Debentures were included in the current portion of long-term debt line item of the consolidated balance sheets prior to settlement.